-STEP TWO: CATEGORIZE
+CLOSET REORGANIZATION STEP 2: CATEGORIZE

 Once we’re finished tossing things that are no longer necessary, I like to categorize what’s left into piles, so that I can assess how best to arrange it.
 At this point, my sister was off the hook and went to work on another part of the house.

 For this space, I had a really nice sized dresser and a full sized closet to work with.
 I don’t like to store anything that I would wear out of the house in the dresser.
 Reason being: if I don’t see it when I look at my closet, I will forget about it.
 To me, dresser drawers are best for things like workout clothes, undergarments, socks, loungewear and pajamas.
 Jeans, pants, shorts and sweaters all belong in the closet where they are visible and easy to see for matching to outfits.

 Categorizing things into piles helps to visually see how much space is needed for a type of clothing, and therefore determine where it fits best (i.e. whether it requires one drawer or two, if it fits on the bottom rack or the top, etc.).